 Various anaesthetic techniques are possible.
 Your anaesthetist will discuss the options with you.
+You may also have injections of local anaesthetic to help with the pain after the operation.

 You may be given antibiotics during the operation to reduce the risk of infection.
+The operation usually takes 1 to 2 hours.